puchi-was-already-taken/Stampy/README.md

 # Stampy
-Stampy is very basic Windows application to track your working hours.<br>
+Stampy is a very basic Windows application to track your working hours.<br>
-The data is recorded locally only.
+The data is recorded locally only!

 ![Stampy normal mode](docs/images/Stampy_main.png)